aws-samples/aws-mobile-appsync-chat-starter-angular/README.md

 6. Execute "awsmobile publish" (If there are any errors, copy the file backend/mobile-hub-project.yml to the folder awsmobilejs/backend/)

-7. While the application is building, go back to the Mobile Hub console and select HOSTING & STREAMING -> EDIT YOUR CDN DISTRIBUTION -> ERROR PAGES -> CREATE CUSTOM ERROR RESPONSe.
+7. While the application is building, go back to the Mobile Hub console and select HOSTING & STREAMING -> EDIT YOUR CDN DISTRIBUTION -> ERROR PAGES -> CREATE CUSTOM ERROR RESPONSE.
 Use the following settings:

 * HTTP Error Code: 403
 * Minimun TTL: 0